slatedocs/slate/source/includes/_openbanking.md

 ### Open Banking Directory

 If you're a registered TPP in the Open Banking Directory you will probably be using a Signing and a Transport certificates issued by
 Open Banking.
-At the moment we accept both the old style OB Transport and OB Signing, as well as the eIDAS-like OBWAC and OBSeal certificates.
+At the moment we accept the old style OB Transport and OB Signing certificates.
-You can easily onboard by providing either of the following things:

-* You can generate and send us a Software Statement Assertion (SSA) from the Open Banking Directory.
+**You can easily onboard by providing a Software Statement Assertion (SSA) generated in the Open Banking Directory.**
-* Alternatively, you can also just send us your Open Banking Organization ID together with the Software Statement ID that you wish to use.

-In either case, please make sure to have your list of **Redirect Uri**-s correctly configured in your Software Statement, otherwise you'll not be able to go through the whole flow.
+Please make sure to have your list of **Redirect Uri**-s correctly configured in your Software Statement, otherwise you'll not be able to go through the whole flow.

 ### eIDAS Certificates